 - 1 tbsp dried dill (or a small bunch of fresh dill

 - Crushed red berries or

 - White pepper

 - Fennel seeds

-Mixed together salt sugar and dill.
-Place salmon fillet eat a container with a lid.
+Mix together salt sugar and dill.
+Place salmon fillet in a container with a lid.
 Pour salt mixture over the salmon and rub it over the entire surface (skin side as well).
 Let the salmon rest under the sea salt blanket for 24 hours.
 And you’re done: gravlax is ready!
 Cut extra thin slices with a really sharp knife and serve.
 Gravlax makes a fancy appetizer served with tsatsiki sauce on homemade blinis or toast.
 It would also be lovely as a first course or a light meal accompanied by toast or plain lettuce and a quarter of a lemon to drizzle on top.

 Sliced gravlax will store fine in the refrigerator in a sealed container for 3-4 days Keep in mind that it is still raw fish even if the salt cure does increase its shelf-life by a few days.